korthout/Cantis/from-java/README.md

 It also may give developers an extra nudge to **document classes** with care.

-Lastly, Elegant Object Principles were applied, to **learn more** about true Object-Oriented Programming and how Functional Programming can complement OOP.
+Lastly, Elegant Object Principles are applied, to **learn more** about "true" Object-Oriented Programming and how Functional Programming can complement OOP.
 Hopefully this can lead to meaningful discussions about its applications.